 The student’s project can involve research, design, development, field study, creative work or performance.

-The project should require a total commitment of 150 hours of the student’s time (i.e., 10 hours per week) over the semester.
+The project should require a total commitment of 150 hours of the student’s time (i.e., 10 hours per week) over the fall or spring semester.
+For summer awards, the project should require a total commitment of 200-300 hours of the students time (i.e. 20-30 hours per week for 10 weeks).
 The project must be structured so the student can produce creative or scholarly output (e.g. a presentation, publication, exhibit, or performance) at the end of the award period.

 Full details of the application format, submission requirements and the evaluation process are included in the current Request for Proposals.
 If you have questions, please contact your area’s pre-award officer.